 Value.
 As noted by our benchmark participants, proof of value is almost universally elusive for security executives.
-It may be relevant that truly effective security is invisible especially where it is effectively integrated into the daily business.
+It may be relevant that truly effective security is invisible, especially where it is effectively integrated into the daily business.
 But a consistent complaint from polled security managers is that their business executives typically don't understand what or why security delivers to them.
 A targeted body of metrics can enable the security manager to craft a story to assist in educating top management on where and how they bring value to business strategy and the bottom line.
 This message has to include a variety of metrics that demonstrate in business terms the specifics of the value story.
 Successful security executives are finding that when they do a really solid job of building tangible measures of a program's performance in enabling a positive business result, their metrics become a centerpiece of security's value proposition.

 Quality and excellence.
 Companies with formal quality management programs like Six Sigma, Lean and Operational Excellence actively seek to measure process for quality indicators.
 While many qualitative metrics are found in the positive results seen in performance measures, many others may go directly to demonstrating a true qualitative measure.
-Here are few examples:
+Here are a few examples:

-- Security Tours X% improvement in number hazards identified and mitigated per 24-hour period - Process Efficiency Reduction in cycle time by X% or removal of a security process resulting in a Y% reduction in the cost of the process. - Number of security processes identified from benchmarking as best-in-class - Number of customer captures assignable to security practices - Modified security procedures deliver X% increase in worker safety and Y% reduction in workplace injuries group of senior practitioners who clearly see their metrics as a centerpiece of a more formalized communication strategy.
-They see the opportunity to "market" the performance of various risk mitigation programs and use the lessons learned to influence the highest echelons of executive management.
-This level of visibility in greater numbers of practitioners will significantly contribute to expanding the scope and impact of corporate security metrics programs.
+- Security Tours: X% improvement in number of hazards identified and mitigated per 24-hour period - Process Efficiency: Reduction in cycle time by X% or removal of a security process resulting in a Y% reduction in the cost of the process. - Number of security processes identified from benchmarking as best-in-class. - Number of customer captures assignable to security practices. - Modified security procedures deliver X% increase in worker safety and Y% reduction in workplace injuries.

 Metrics as a centerpiece of a corporate security communication strategy.
 Security executives in these various surveys and group initiatives universally cited the need to deliver a more compelling story regarding the program's value and contribution to global business strategy and objectives.
-There is a small but growing
+There is a small but growing group of senior practitioners who clearly see their metrics as a centerpiece of a more formalized communication strategy.
+They see the opportunity to "market" the performance of various risk mitigation programs and use the lessons learned to influence the highest echelons of executive management.
+This level of visibility in greater numbers of practitioners will significantly contribute to expanding the scope and impact of corporate security metrics programs.